CPMpy/cpmpy/docs/adding_solver.md

 }
 ```

-If you have such a C++ API, then there exist automatic python packages that can make Python bindings, such as [CPPYY](https://cppyy.readthedocs.io/en/latest/).
+If you have such a C++ API, then there exist automatic python packages that can make Python bindings, such as [CPPYY](https://cppyy.readthedocs.io/en/latest/) or [pybind11](https://pybind11.readthedocs.io/en/stable/).

 We have not done this ourselves yet, so get in touch to share your experience and advice!